massgov/mayflower-patternlab/styleguide/source/_patterns/05-pages/video-transcript.md

 ### Description
-This is an example of a Video Transcript page [extending](https://twig.symfony.com/doc/2.x/tags/extends.html) the Two Column template
+This is an example of a Video Transcript page [extending](https://twig.symfony.com/doc/2.x/tags/extends.html) the Right Rail template

 ### Status
 * Stable as of 5.0.0